ddd-crew/domain-message-flow-modelling/README.md

 Designing loosely-coupled systems requires more than carefully designed boundaries.
 Carefully defined interactions between bounded contexts is equally important for avoiding tight coupling as Stefan Tilkov articulates:

-> I think that for any given interaction triggered by some outside event – like e.g. a user clicking a button after entering data into a form – I’d end up touching maybe 3-5 of them [microservices].
+> I think that for any given interaction triggered by some outside event - like e.g. a user clicking a button after entering data into a form - I'd end up touching maybe 3-5 of them [microservices].

 A [bounded context](https://martinfowler.com/bliki/BoundedContext.html) is a sub-system in a software architecture aligned to a part of the domain.
 It can be implemented as a microservice or a module within a monolith.